devkimchi/Service-Broker-External-Activator/Documents/Articles/Step.3.md

 command.Parameters.Add(new SqlParameter("@data", data));
 ```

 The last part of this application is to compare and store the changes into the tracking database.
 This logic can be found at the method, `ProcessMessage(XDocument xml)`.
 The method handles XML document like [this](https://github.com/devkimchi/Service-Broker-External-Activator/blob/dev/Documents/Samples/SampleMessage.xml).
 This method is fairly straight forward, so I won't explain its details here.
+As well as this method implements very basic data insert statement, it will vary depending on your business requirements &ndash; you can implement this part with Entity Framework, Dependency Injection or whatever you want.

 ---